The Rebel Grad Slam

 Tips for Success

-- Use limited text on the PowerPoint slide.
+- Use minimal text on your PowerPoint slide.

-- Time yourself; Practice not exceeding 3 minutes.
+- Time yourself to ensure your presentation does not exceed 3 minutes.

-- Watch other 3MT presentation videos for guidance & inspiration.
+- Watch other 3MT presentation videos from the Resources section below for tips and inspiration.

 Resources for Participants